-By the treaty of October 26, 1826, the United States stipulated to provide for the support of a blacksmith at some convenient point; to appropriate for the purpose of education the annual sum of \$2,000, so long as Congress might think proper; to build a mill at Tippecanoe River; to support a miller, and to pay annually 160 bushels of salt; all of which therein specified were to have been paid by the Indian agent at Fort Wayne.
+By the treaty of October 26, 1826, the United States stipulated to provide for the support of a blacksmith at some convenient point; to appropriate for the purpose of education the annual sum of \$2,000, so long as Congress might think proper; to build a mill at Tippecanoe River; to support a miller, and to pay annually 160 bushels of salt, all of which therein specified were to have been paid by the Indian agent at Fort Wayne.

-By the treaty of September 20, 1828, the United States agreed to furnish the Pottawatomic tribe annually with a specified amount of tobacco, iron, and steel; with a blacksmith for fifteen years; with three laborers for a part of each year for ten years, and to appropriate \$1,000 annually to be applied for the purposes of education. so long as Congress should think the appropriation would be useful.
+By the treaty of September 20, 1828, the United States agreed to furnish the Pota blacksmith for fifteen years; with three laborers for a part of each year for ten years, and to appropriate \$1,000 annually to be applied for the purposes of education, so long as Congress should think the appropriation would be useful.